soundar-developer/front-end-react-functional-and-class-components/docs/functional-and-class-components.md

 1. Class or Stateful Component

-        - It is regular ES6 classes that extends component class form react library
+        - It is regular ES6 classes that extends component class from react library
         - Also known as “stateful” components because they implement logic and state.
         - It must have render() method returning html
         - It has complex UI Logic